parthak314/RISCV-Team5/statements/JoelNg.md

 2. We had not considered the implementation of JALR properly and were lacking the required hardware to perform PC = rs1 + imm.
 This was resolved with point 3.
 3. We had also not considered the implementation of trigger in the system.
 We required the ability to stall the system with the trigger input, and this was done by converting PCSrc to be 2 bits long.
 This accommodated additional cases: PCNext = rs1 + imm (PCSrc = 3) for JALR in point 2, and PCNext = PC (PCSrc = 4) for trigger stall.

-With the help of Partha, point 1 and 2 were discovered by debugging the system with `GTKWave`, where we scrutinised each instruction waveform in the failed `2_li_add` and `4_jal_ret` tests from the `doit.sh`.
+With the help of Partha, point 1 and 2 were discovered by debugging the system with GTKWave, where we scrutinised each instruction waveform in the failed `2_li_add` and `4_jal_ret` tests from the `doit.sh`.

 For point 3, we also encountered a bug where as the system stalled and instructions were repeated, instructions that involved register or memory write would continually write during the stall.
 This was an issue for an incremental instruction like `addi a0, a0, 5` because we would be continually adding 5 to `a0` during the stall.
 This was resolved by disabling write enables during stall to prevent unncessary overwrite.